Dwight A. York

 Dwight A. York (born November 25, 1939) is a former member of the Wisconsin State Assembly.

 Biography

 York was born on November 25, 1939, in New Lisbon, Wisconsin.
 He graduated from New Lisbon High School before obtaining a B.A. from the University of Wisconsin-Whitewater and an M.A. from Colorado State University.
 York is married with two children.

 Career

-York was elected to the Assembly in 1984 and served a single two-year term from 1985 to 1987.
+York was elected to the Assembly in 1984 and served a two terms, leaving office in 1989.
 Previously, he served as Superintendent of Schools of Lomira, Wisconsin.
 He is a Republican.